On the Origin of Long-Lived Particles: Conclusions

 This performance is achieved with extremely simple cuts and analyses using robust, physically motivated features of LLP production events.
 Further work is sure to improve on our demonstrated classification accuracy and measurement precision.
 One case that will require further study is LLP production in exotic $B$-meson decays, where the masses of LLP decay products cannot be neglected, and the measurement of LLP boost at MATHUSLA is consequently more difficult.
 We have also discussed how to extend our work to include other LLP production scenarios like Heavy Parent decay to leptons + LLP, Heavy Parent with multi-step decay chains, or the consideration of a Higgs-like intermediate resonance of indeterminate mass.
 It is also imaginable that post-discovery, we suffer an embarrassment of riches, with many different LLP production and decay modes being observed.
 In that case, our analysis would have to be extended to allow for more than one dominant channel, but this work still demonstrates in principle how the information in each channel could be extracted.
 Finally, if the LLP lifetime is in the range $\bar b c \tau \sim 1 - 100 \ \meter$, the geometric distribution of DVs in MATHUSLA's decay volume could be used to extract the lifetime directly.
 Our methods are applicable not just to MATHUSLA and CMS, but also to other external LLP detector proposals, or even LLPs discovered using LHC main detectors alone.
 This emphasizes not only the great discovery potential of new LHC detectors like MATHUSLA~\cite{Chou:2016lxi}, FASER~\cite{Feng:2017uoz} or CODEX-b~\cite{Gligorov:2017nwh}, but also shows that in the event of a discovery, however it took place, the origin of Long-Lived Particles can be uncovered in great detail.

 \textbf{Acknowledgements:} We thank Erez Etzion, Henry Lubatti, Jessie Shelton, David Wandler, Steven Winter, and Charlie Young for helpful discussions.
 The research of JB and DC was supported in part by a Discovery Grant from the Natural Sciences and Engineering Research Council of Canada, and by the Canada Research Chair program.
 The research of JB was supported in part by a Canada Graduate Scholarship from the Natural Sciences and Engineering Research Council of Canada.
+Computations were performed on the Niagara supercomputer at the SciNet HPC Consortium \cite{Niagara,SciNetLessons}.
+SciNet is funded by: the Canada Foundation for Innovation; the Government of Ontario; Ontario Research Fund - Research Excellence; and the University of Toronto.
+This research was enabled in part by support provided by Compute Canada (www.computecanada.ca).